Top 5 Dental Don’ts: Habits That Could Be Harming Your Smile – By Dr. Aditi Patel at KA Dental

 Feb 10, 2024

-1. Say No to Tongue Piercings While tongue piercings may be fashionable, they pose a significant risk to your oral health.
-The metal can rub against gums, leading to recession, and it can also crack or chip your teeth.
-As a dentist in West Palm Beach, I've seen firsthand the damage that piercings can cause, and I advise against them to protect your smile's integrity.
+While tongue piercings may seem trendy, they pose significant risks to your oral health.
+The metal can rub against your gums, causing gum recession, and it can even crack or chip your teeth.
+As a dentist in West Palm Beach, I’ve seen the damage piercings can cause and strongly advise against them to protect the long-term health and integrity of your smile.

 Meet us at one of our conveniently located practices